 When I first arrived, Tina drove me around the local area to show me where I was living.
 There are a lot of shops nearby, restaurants, a cinema, and a post office.
 When I’m not familiar with things, Tina helps me.

-It seems, where ever I go, I always get asked if I would like a cup of tea; and tea is always drank with milk here.
+It seems, where ever I go, I always get asked if I would like a cup of tea, and tea is always drunk with milk here!

 Do you have any experiences to share?

 Living away from student accommodation means I see my classmates less often.
 However, I socialise with them around the Study Centre, and Tina always encourages me to invite friends over to the house.
 It’s special for them to visit a local home and get that experience too.